-Therefore, I assume that in cases like this the little prepositional head has the meaning (58).
-It takes the tense phrase, which expresses Artur's state of being in Germany, and then it takes the root of $\check{z}it'$ 'live', which is a predicate over events.
+Therefore, I assume that in cases like this the little prepositional head has the meaning (58) (note that in many cases, the same tense phrase can be selected by both types of p, deriving either prefixed or unprefixed verb).
+It takes the tense phrase, which expresses Artur's state of being in Germany, and then it takes the root of $\check{z}it$ 'live', which is a predicate over events.